iridiumops/website/corporations.md

 # Corporations

 ```
 Iridium Ops is a free association of corporations... an alliance of sorts if you want.
+Yet not limited by ingame mechanics.
 ```

 ## New Eden Independent Corporation

+The leading corporation of IridiumOps.

-We are here to have fun together, to learn and get better at pvp, to share knowledge and work together to achieve more than an individual could alone while making loads of ISK and getting cool killmails.
+We are here to have fun together, to learn and get better at PVP, to share knowledge and work together to achieve more than an individual could do alone, while making loads of ISK and getting cool killmails.

 We are meritocratic, no elitism, you are free to join any fleet.
-We are an *in universe corp*, that means, while we are not roleplayers we try to avoid use or irl equivalents, irl culture, current year themes and memes etc.
+We are an *in universe corp*, that means, while we are not roleplayers, we try to avoid use or irl equivalents, irl culture, current year themes and memes etc.

-Real life comes first, causal players are welcome.
+Casuals are welcomed, real life comes first.

 ### What do we do?